simsip-admin/InApp/index.md

         /// </summary>
         event OnPurchaseFailedValidationDelegate OnPurchaseFailedValidation;

-And finally add these delegates in the ```IFortumaInAppService``` file outside of the interface definition.
+And finally add these delegates in the ```IInAppService``` file outside of the interface definition.
 The delegate definitions are used in the event signatures:

     public delegate void OnQueryInventoryDelegate();